KaranveerB/moonlight-userChrome/README.md

 `_favicon-close.css` is also licensed under MPLv2 as described by the header.

 ## Support
-There is a fair chance you'll come across bugs or mistakes as I don't know CSS, I haven't read the docs for custom CSS in Firefox, and I haven't read all of the origial code.
+There is a fair chance you'll come across bugs or mistakes as I don't know CSS, I haven't read the docs for custom CSS in Firefox, and I haven't read all of the original code.
 Because the bugs are likely my fault, please report them to me rather than upstream and I will try my best to fix them.

 ### Known Bugs